tauri-apps/tauri-docs/docs/en/api/rust/tauri/enum.Error.md

 `WebviewNotFound`

-Can't access webview dispatcher because the webview was closed or not found.
+Can’t access webview dispatcher because the webview was closed or not found.

 `FailedToSendMessage`